learn-co-curriculum/dsc-effect-sizes/README.md

 ### P-value vs. Effect Size

 Effect size measurement places its emphasis on the effect size only, unlike statistical significance which combines effect size and sample size, thus promoting a more scientific approach towards knowledge accumulation.
-Effect size is therefore routinely used towards **Meta-Analysis** i.e. for combining and comparing estimates from different studies conducted on different samples.
+Effect size is therefore routinely used in **Meta-Analysis** i.e. for combining and comparing estimates from different studies conducted on different samples.

 By increasing sample size, you can show there is a statistically significant difference between two means.
 However, **statistically significant does not necessarily imply “significant."**.